SethMacP/SethMacP/README.md

 🏒Vegas Golden Knights have sparked a gigantic passion for hockey🏒

-👨‍👩‍👧‍👦 I am a happy husband and proud father to a curious boy and two loving girls.
+👨‍👩‍👧‍👦 I am a happy husband and proud father to a curious boy and three loving girls.

 ✉SethMacP@gmail.com to reach me - Please say you found me on GitHub!